CiscoDevNet/multicloud-integrations/AWS/README.md

 # MultiCloud Integration - AWS

-This repository contains engineering document efforts for the AWS MultiCloud integration solution.
+This repository contains engineering notes for the *AWS* MultiCloud integration solution.

 * Pre-requisites
   * AWS account with following credentials for the account: